custoraeu/.github/profile/README.md

-# Custora
+# Custorium
-"Custora" is a merge of the words Custodio and Storage "Storage I control"
+"Custorium" is a merge of the words "Custodio" and and "storium" (a neologism derived from "storage") sou could be explained as  "Storage I control"

 ## Project goal
 For now it is a playground to explore different techniques and protocols currently in use or in development for personal / organisational storages and data spaces.